kripod/gatsby-starter-modern/README.md

 [script-lint]: #linting
 [script-format]: #automatic-code-formatting

-## 💅 Enhanced style management
+## 💅 Style management

-[SCSS][sass], a superset of CSS can be used for styling components.
+[SCSS][sass], a superset of CSS is used for styling components.
 The usage of Sass-specific extensions is optional, as every valid CSS stylesheet is a valid SCSS file with the same meaning.

 The default style of browsers is normalized by [modern-normalize][].